How are high-risk pregnancies managed?

 Obstetrics & gynaecology

-Ms Laura Fulwell-Smith is a highly regarded consultant obstetrician renowned for her expertise and compassionate care in the field of obstetrics and gynaecology.
-Her main areas of expertise include high-risk pregnancy, ultrasound scanning, preconception care, childbirth, miscarriage, and early pregnancy
+Ms Laura Fulwell-Smith is a highly regarded consultant obstetrician renowned for her compassion and expertise in obstetrics.
+Her main areas of expertise include high-risk pregnancy, ultrasound scanning, preconception care, childbirth, miscarriage, and early pregnancy.

-Ms Fulwell-Smith successfully completed her medical training at various prestigious medical schools, where she developed her passion for women's health.
-Following medical school, she pursued further specialisation in obstetrics and gynaecology, undergoing intense training which focussed on providing comprehensive care to women during pregnancy, childbirth, and beyond.
+Ms Fulwell-Smith successfully completed her undergraduate medical training at Imperial College, London, where she first developed an interest in women's health.
+Following medical school, she worked across London, Hampshire and Dorset, pursuing further specialisation in obstetrics and gynaecology, undergoing intense training which focussed on providing comprehensive care to women during pregnancy, childbirth, and beyond.

 View Profile